 SOC 100 Introduction to Sociology / 3 cr. hrs. / 3 periods What this society is, how we live in it and what we can do with it.
 SOC 101 Current United States Social Problems / 3 cr. hrs.
-3 periods

-Prerequisite: SOC 100 for University of Arizona transfer.
+3 periods Prerequisite: SOC 100 for University of Arizona transfer.
 How individuals get constructively involved.

-SOC 103 Explorations in Prejudice / 3 cr. hrs. / 3 periods

-□ Prerequisite: SOC 100 for University of Arizona transfer.
+SOC 103 Explorations in Prejudice / 3 cr. hrs. / 3 periods ☐ Prerequisite: SOC 100 for University of Arizona transfer.
 Why we hate each other.
 What we, as participants in this course, do about our own prejudice and prejudice in the community.

-SOC 105 World Population / 3 cr. hrs. / 3 periods

-Basic concepts of population studies; analysis of social trends, problems and solutions in relation to environmental factors with reference to both advanced and developing nations.

-SOC 201 Ghetto Society / 3 cr. hrs. / 3 periods
+SOC 105 World Population / 3 cr. hrs. / 3 periods Basic concepts of population studies: analysis of social trends. problems and solutions in relation to environmental factors with reference to both advanced and developing nations.
+SOC 120 Age of Uncertainty / 3 cr. hrs. / 3 periods An interdisciplinary study with major elements of economics, philosophy, history, sociology, anthropology and political science that begins in the agricultural landscape of the 1700s and brings the student to the age of the corporate giant and the nuclear warfare of modern industrial society.
+(Television course supplemented by reading assignments, workbook exercises and examinations.)
+SOC 127 Marriage and the Family / 3 cr. hrs. / 3 periods A study of the functions of the family and the effect of relationships within the family on the development of individuals in the home and

-□ Prerequisite: SOC 100 for University of Arizona transfer.
-A study of minority socialization and the life of urban disadvantaged groups.
+A study of minority socialization and the life of urban disadvantaged processes in the schools.
+Applied field work included.
+(Included in

 SOC 202 Introduction to Civil Rights Practices / 3 cr. hrs.
-3 periods